ifeanyiih/alx-low_level_programming/0x01-variables_if_else_while/README.md

 - **0-positive_or_negative.c**: This C program when run indicates whether `n` is a positive or negative number
 - **1-last_digit.c**: This C program indicates whether `n` is greater than 0 and less than 6, or n is greater than 5, or n is equal to 0
+- **2-print_alphabet.c**: This C program prints the alphabet in lowercase, followed by a new line.
+	- Used only `putchar` function
+	- Used `putchar` function only twice in code